cdeck3r/BilderSkript/docs_site/content/post/project.md

 BilderSkript relies on widely available open-source ML software.
 However, there are a couple of interesting research questions on the way.

-* **How to automate image preprocessing?** - Image recording activity does not happen in a controlled environment, i.e. lecture rooms changes, light varies, camera postions are not fixed (resulting in varying field of views), varying colors of background, cloths etc.
+* **How to automate image preprocessing?** - Image recording activity does not happen in a controlled environment, i.e. lecture rooms change, the light varies, the camera positions are not fixed (resulting in varying field of views), varying colors of background, cloths etc.
-* **Transfer learning?** - object identfication ... trained on labeled data from one lecture, apply model to different lecture ... relates to transfer learning?
+* **Can we successfully transfer other object identfication models to lecture recordings?** Object identfication utilizes labeled data from one or few lectures for training.
+Since labeling is laborious, we are interested to transfer trained models from other areas and apply for object identfication in our lecture recordings.